MicrosoftDocs/power-automate-docs/articles/sap-integration/FAQs.md

 ### How are errors in SAP handled?

-Errors are displayed to users in Power Apps canvas apps in a similar fashion to SAP—red text with the details of the error that occurred.
+Errors are displayed to users in a canvas app using Power Apps in a similar fashion to SAP—red text with the details of the error that occurred.
 The canvas apps users can correct errors if they're data-related and resubmit their work to SAP.

 ### How are file attachments handled?